simonmichael/hledger_site/src/conversion2.md

 - How many equity subaccounts are needed ?
 Is `EQUITYACCT:COMMPAIR` sufficient ?
   Can per-direction reports still be achieved by filtering on amount sign ?

-- I think equity postings and conversion prices must be allowed to coexist somehow.
-It should be possible to record both in a transaction's entry, and not have it rejected for being unbalanced.

-- What if you combine `--cost` and `--infer-equity` ?
-I think ideally `--cost` is unaffected, working as it normally would without the equity postings.

 - Should inferred postings be displayed by `print --infer-equity`, or only by `print --infer-equity --explicit` ? (`-x/--explicit` is